marmakoide/arduino/README.md

 ### Ubuntu

-On Ubuntu, install the following packae
+On Ubuntu, install the following packages:

 * gcc-avr
 * avr-libc